 Herbs de Provence is a blend of various Mediterranean herbs that are commonly grown and used in cooking in the South of France.
 This mixture of herbs can vary from kitchen to kitchen but typically include thyme, marjoram, rosemary, savory and oregano.
 In the United States, herbes de Provence seasoning often contains the addition of lavender, too.

-Herbs de Provence can be made from blends of several different herbs.
+This recipe can be made from blends of several different herbs.
 Some combinations of herbs are perfect for a robust Winter evening, while other blends are lighter and better suited for Spring or Summer.

 - Spring - parsley, tarragon, marjoram, thyme, chervil, mint, lavender